BRL-CAD

 set by client codes when dlist is out of date - dm must update.

-int current
+int s_inherit_settings

 struct bu_list l